SusanaLM/LinearMapTensorCUR/README.md

 * **Colophon**
-  - Credits -- code, algorithm, implementation/deployment, testing and overall direction: Susana Lopez Moreno, June-Ho Lee.
-Principal Investigator: Taehyeong Kim.
+  - Credits -- code, algorithm, implementation/deployment, testing and overall direction: Susana Lopez Moreno, June-Ho Lee, Taehyeong Kim.
   - Copyright and License -- see [LICENSE](https://github.com/SusanaLM/LinearMapTensorCUR/blob/main/LICENSE) file.
   - How to contribute: submit issues.
   - This project has received funding from the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2024-00406152, 2022R1A5A1033624, RS-2024-00342939, RS-2025-25436769).